-In January 2022, we entered into the third amendment to the Loan Agreement to increase the debt commitment by \$5.0 million to \$32.0 million.
-The amendment allows us to draw an additional \$5.0 million immediately with an additional \$8.0 million to be drawn at the sole discretion of the lender.
-We drew the additional \$5.0 million upon signing the amendment.
-Other modifications per the amendment included an extension of the requirement to raise an additional \$75 million of equity and a defined exit fee for the additional \$5.0 million to be at 20% of the advanced funds under the amendment.
-In conjunction with the amendment, we also guaranteed payment of all monetary amounts owed and performance of all covenants, obligations and liabilities.
-As of June 30, 2022, the total principal amount outstanding under the Loan Agreement was approximately \$32.0 million.
+In January 2022, Borrower entered into the third amendment to the Loan Agreement ("Third Amendment") to increase the debt commitment to \$32.0 million.
+The amendment allows Borrower to draw an additional \$5.0 million immediately with an additional \$8.0 million to be drawn at the sole discretion of the lender.
+Borrower drew the additional \$5.0 million upon signing the amendment.
+Other modifications per the amendment included an extension of the requirement to raise an additional \$75 million of equity and a defined exit fee for the additional \$5.0 million to be at 20% of the advanced funds under the Third Amendment.
+In conjunction with the Third Amendment, Borrower also guaranteed payment of all monetary amounts owed and performance of all covenants, obligations and liabilities.
+As of March 31, 2022, the total principal amount outstanding under Loan Agreement was approximately \$32.0 million.
 We use borrowings under the Loan Agreement for working capital purposes.